 It Was Back in the Civil War: The story goes that confederate soldiers cooking their dinners around the campfire thought they heard the enemy coming.
 So, they threw their barking dogs some fried cornmeal and issued the soldierly command, “hush puppies!”

-Fried Salamanders: This bizarre legend has it that Cajuns in Southern Louisiana were fond of digging up mud puppies (salamanders) dipping them in a batter and deep frying them.
+Fried Salamanders: This bizarre legend has it that Cajuns in Southern Louisiana were fond of digging up mud puppies (salamanders) dipping them in a batter, and deep-frying them.
 However, dining on salamanders was considered low class, so the eaters kept hush about it.

 Is Any of This True?

-It has to be asked, was fried cornmeal batter actually ever thrown to noisy dogs to hush them up?
-What is a fact is that southerners were munching on tasty balls of fried cornmeal batter decades before they were called hush puppies.
+It has to be asked, was fried cornmeal batter ever thrown to noisy dogs to hush them up?
+It is a fact that southerners were munching on tasty balls of fried cornmeal batter decades before they were called hush puppies.

 Red Horse Bread

 Red Horse bread was part of the repertoire of a famous cook named Romeo Govan, who ran a clubhouse where people came during fishing season.
 The bread was made by mixing cornmeal with egg, salt, and water.
 Gobs of this mixture were then dropped into the hot lard in which the fish had been fried.

 “This was a new bread to the writer and so delicious that I beg lovers of the finny tribe to try some.”

 It must be noted that this history still doesn’t explain the change of name from red horse bread to hush puppy, so you may prefer to entertain your children with the other stories.